terraform-google-modules/terraform-example-foundation/docs/GLOSSARY.md

 ## App Infra Pipeline

-A project created in step 4-projects to host a Cloud Build pipeline configured to manage infrastructure **within projects**.
+A project created in step 4-projects to host a Cloud Build pipeline configured to manage application infrastructure **within projects**.
 A separate pipeline exists for each of the business units and it can be configured to use a service account that has limited permissions to deploy into certain projects created in 4-projects.
 They are located under folder `common`.